The Golden Horn (novel)

 The Golden Horn is the second novel in The Hound and the Falcon trilogy by Judith Tarr, published in 1985.

 Plot summary

-The Golden Horn is a novel in which half-elven monk Alf becomes involved in the Fourth Crusade siege of Constantinople.
+The Golden Horn is a novel in which the half-elven monk named Alf becomes involved in the siege of Constantinople during the Fourth Crusade.

 Reception

+Wendy Graham reviewed The Golden Horn for Adventurer magazine and stated that "It was all a bit in the classic love story mould of 'we all know they love each other but they don't until the last few pages'."

 Dave Langford reviewed The Golden Horn for White Dwarf #86, and stated that "an elegant Georgette Heyer romance moved back in time".